France in the Eurovision Song Contest 2014: National final

-The French national final consisted of two shows on 26 January and 2 March 2014, both taking place during the France 3 programme Les chansons d'abord at the France 3 studios in Le Pré-Saint-Gervais, Paris and hosted by Canadian singer Natasha St-Pier who represented France in the 2001 Contest.
-The shows were broadcast on France 3 as well as online via the broadcaster's official website francetvinfo.fr.
+Three entries participated in the French national final that selected France's entry for the Eurovision Song Contest 2014.
+The competition took place on 26 January 2014 and the winner was announced on 2 March 2014.

 Competing entries

 France 3 opened a submission period on 4 October 2013 in order for interested artists and songwriters to submit their proposals up until the deadline on 24 November 2013.
 Performers over 16 years of age were eligible for consideration, while songs were required to contain a majority of French language lyrics with a free language allowance for the remaining lyrics, and should not be instrumental pieces that extensively lacked vocals.
-A fourteen-member selection committee consisting of representatives of France Télévisions, music industry professionals and Eurovision fans reviewed the received submissions via a blind audio listening on 26 November 2013 and shortlisted five entries, before finalising their decision of the three entries to compete in the national final.
-One of the committee members was selected from a public competition organised by France 3 in collaboration with France Bleu, which applicants were required to successfully answer three questions related to the Eurovision Song Contest in order to enter a draw.
-The selection committee consisted of:
+A fourteen-member selection committee consisting of representatives of France Télévisions, music industry professionals, a Eurovision fan and a television viewer, the latter being selected from a public competition organised by France 3 in collaboration with France Bleu, shortlisted five entries on 26 November 2013 following a blind audio listening of the received submissions before finalising their decision of the three entries to compete in the national final.
+For the public competition, applicants were required to successfully answer three questions related to the Eurovision Song Contest in order to enter a draw.
+The members of the selection committee were: